Maple Berry Cake Recipe (video)

 The ultimate maple berry cake recipe with maple cake layers, maple berry filling and the fluffiest maple mascarpone whipped cream frosting!
 This delicious recipe is sponsored by Maple from Canada.
 100% pure maple syrup from Canada’s flavor is unmatched!
 And as a natural sweetener, it’s the perfect alternative to sugar for baking and desserts!
 This incredible berry cake is made without any sugar, just pure maple syrup, which gives this cake rich, maple flavor!
 I sweeten the berry filling with maple syrup for more flavor and you’ll love the fluffy and creamy maple frosting!
 Enjoy this delicate and delicious maple cake for special occasions and holidays!
 It’s bound to be a hit with everyone!

-Watch my YouTube video recipe for step-by-step instructions and watch me assemble this maple cake!
+Watch my YouTube video recipe for step-by-step instructions and watch me assemble this maple berry cake!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 A great way to add even more rich maple flavor to this maple berry cake is to sweeten the berries with maple syrup!
 I used strawberries, raspberries and blueberries for my video tutorial.
 Feel free to use your favorite berries and fruit, too!
 I sliced the strawberries into smaller pieces and tossed them together with the other berries and ½ cup of pure maple syrup.
 Let the berries stand while the cake layers are cooling.